 Warm compresses on the face where the sinuses are provide effective relief too especially when I lay down to take a nap or sleep for the night.
 Further, I also have a humidifier going in my room at all times but especially when I am sick.

-Finally, the last thing that I find to be effective are these homemade vapor rub shower melts that I use when I am in the shower.
+Finally, the last thing that I find to be effective are these Vicks Shower Melts that I use when I am in the shower.
 I find that these are great for the shower before bed at night and when I first wake up.

 With just a few simple ingredients, these Vapor Rub Shower Melts are a great product to have on hand for congestion relief.
 The recipe is below, so keep scrolling past my tips so that you can make these yourself.